-Professional liability insurance, also referred to as professional indemnity insurance, protects professional personnel against negligence claims made by their patients or clients.
-Professionals who commonly turn to this type of liability insurance for coverage include architects, home inspectors, lawyers, physicians, real estate brokers and accountants – among others.
+Professional liability insurance, also called ‘professional indemnity insurance’, protects personnel against negligence claims made by their patients or clients.
+Professionals commonly turn to this type of liability insurance for coverage include architects, home inspectors, lawyers, physicians, real estate brokers and accountants.
 Specific professional liability insurance carries different names depending on the profession.
-For example, professional liability insurance in the medical profession may be called medical malpractice insurance, while real estate brokers fall under errors and omissions insurance coverage.
+For example, professional liability insurance in the medical profession is also known as ‘medical malpractice insurance’, while real estate brokers fall under ‘errors and omissions insurance’.
 Because claims become more frequent in a struggling economy, protect yourself with professional liability insurance.

 Professional Liability Considerations

-The need for professional liability coverage developed due to typical general liability insurance policies only responding to bodily injury, property damage, personal injury or an advertising injury claim.
-Because professionals such as architects, lawyers, physicians, real estate brokers, technology consultants and others can cause claims without bodily injury, property damage, personal injury, or an advertising injury claim, additional coverage is needed to fill this gap.
+The need for professional liability coverage came from the average general liability insurance policies only responding to bodily injury, property damage, personal injury or an advertising injury claim.
+Meaning there was a coverage gap.
+Because professionals such as architects, lawyers, physicians, real estate brokers, technology consultants and others can be liable for other ‘damages’ besides bodily injury, property damage, personal injury, or an advertising injury claim, additional coverage is needed to fill this gap.

 Common claims made on these policies include negligence, misrepresentation, violation of good faith and fair dealing and inaccurate advice.
-For example, if a Web design platform fails to perform properly, it would not cause bodily injury, property damage or advertising injuries.
-Because of this, the general liability policy would not be triggered.
-But because the Web design platform not performing correctly could directly cause financial losses, and may be attributed to a misrepresentation of the platform’s capabilities, the professional liability coverage would be triggered.
+For example, if a Web design platform fails to perform correctly, it will not cause bodily injury, property damage or advertising injuries.
+Because of this, the general liability policy would not respond.
+But because the Web design platform not performing correctly could directly cause financial losses and may result in a misrepresentation of the platform’s capabilities, the professional liability coverage would be triggered.

 What Exactly Does Your Business Need?

-- What if there is a sale, merger or change in position at your organization?
-There are many changes going on during this down economy.
+Many changes are going on during this down economy.
 Discuss what these possible changes in services mean for your coverage.
 Is there approval needed to continue coverage?

 Other Ways to Protect Your Business, in Addition to Professional Liability Insurance: